esafwan/frappe_commander/README.md

 A lightweight CLI tool for rapidly creating Frappe DocTypes with fields through the command line.

+> **Note:** This is experimental software, not recommended for production use.
+Commander is part of a wider initiative to make Frappe application development natively agentic—moving beyond low-code to "voice codable" development from within.
+This works alongside [frappe_ElevenLabs](https://github.com/tridz-dev/frappe_ElevenLabs) (voice AI interface) and [agent_flo](https://github.com/tridz-dev/agent_flo) (agentic workflows).
+Expect these initiatives to compound and merge over time.

 ## Overview

 Commander eliminates the need to manually create DocTypes through the Desk UI or write JSON files.
 It provides a simple, declarative CLI interface to generate Frappe DocTypes with field definitions, validation rules, and permissions in seconds.